Machine learning Trends in Retail for 2021

 23 Machine Learning in Retail

 Retailers are able to incorporate any insights and put to use the information from machine learning in order to optimize their supply chain, for instance, or to attract more customers.
-However, in order to effectively work with MI, it is important that the data used is high-quality.
+However, in order to effectively work with MI, it is important that the data used are high-quality.
 For the retail industry, this includes data about sales, prices, and information about market competitors such as prices and promotions throughout a minimum period of time of three years.

 Advanced retailers also use neural networks to analyze a large number of variables in order to set the perfect price for an item.